bitplane/bitplane.net/log/index.md

 # Write-only memory

-A mix of ideas, half-finished ideas or rants that aren't likely to be read by anyone.
+A mix of half-finished ideas, projects that don't deserve to be indexed, and rants that aren't likely to be read by anyone.
 But it's nice to have a place for them.

 Note that the stuff in here isn't really a blog or log, it's stuff dumped here at different times and categorized roughly by year.
 Reflections on stuff might